Circle FAQ –Frequently Asked Questions

 At this time there is not.
 They are scheduled on a requested basis.
 Once one is set up an email blast will go out so that others may attend.
 Also check the Circle area of the site for updates, as they will be posted there as well.

 Fees are set by the regional board.
 Contact your local Circle coordinator (look for her name on the For Members section of our web site and then under your local area).
-If there isn’t an active Council in your area, email the Director of Programs.
+If there isn’t an active council in your area, email the Director of Circles.
 Fees for the weekend Circle Intensive will vary depending on the facilitator’s travel expenses.
 The fee for 10-Week Virtual Circle depends upon the number of participants; your guide will give you the information.
-For a range, log onto the For Members section of the WWEUSA web site and go to the Policies link and open the Fee & Reimbursement Schedule Document.

-To create a safe, supportive environment in your Circle, we require that all new Circle members take Woman Within Circle Training, where they can practice listening skills and gain tools that help them to learn more about themselves when they gather.
+To create a safe, supportive environment in your Circle, we advise that all new Circle members take Woman Within Circle Training, where they can practice listening skills and gain tools that help them to learn more about themselves when they gather.
 This training is also a great way to create strong bonds and decide upon norms for your Circle.
 You may also request an experienced Circle Guide to advise and mentor your Circle as it gets started.
 Email our Director of Circles for more information on Circle Guides.